Fast Collection & Delivery

 How long can I keep a skip for?

-You can keep your skip as long as you require but the typical period is between one and 14 days.
+You can for up to 14 days.
 You’ll need to weigh up the needs of your project against your budget requirements.
 If your skip is on the road, you will need to check the length of time covered by your permit, as this will likely dictate how long you can keep it for.

 How do I arrange for the skip to be emptied?